calvinmetcalf/shapefile-js/README.md

 });
 ```

-## Done

-- Binary Ajax
-- parsing the shp
-- parse the dbf
-- join em
-- zip
-- file api
-- Some Projections
-- More Projections

-## to do

-- check for geometry validity.
-- Tests

 ## LICENSE
 Main library MIT license, original version was less permissive but there is 0 code shared.
 Included libraries are under their respective lisenses which are: